Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

-Figure \ref{fig:perturb} presents the cumulative strong regret results comparing \ouralg against standalone LLM agents and the IF2 algorithm across three prompt designs.
-Notably, \ouralg with $\delta = 1/(TK^2)$ (consistent with IF2 to showcase the robust behavior) achieves near-optimal cumulative regret with low variance even with noisy and adversarial prompts, validating the regret bounds stated in Theorem \ref{thm:alg}.
-The experiment in this section is extended from 2000 steps to 3000 steps to illustrate \gptc's non-convergence and growing regret. \ouralg and IF2 converge to the best arm within 2000 steps, while \gptc's cumulative expected regret continues to increase, indicating the instability of standalone LLM agents.
+Figure \ref{fig:our_regret} (right) presents the cumulative strong regret results comparing \ouralg against standalone LLM agents and the IF2 algorithm across three prompt designs.
+It is worth noting that \ouralg with $\delta = 1/(TK^2)$ (consistent with IF2) achieves near-optimal cumulative regret with low variance even with noisy and adversarial prompts, validating the regret guarantee in Theorem \ref{thm:alg}. \ouralg and IF2 converge to the best arm within 2000 steps, while \gptc's cumulative expected regret continues to increase, revealing the instability of standalone in-context LLM agents.